Hill’s Prescription Diet W/D Canine canned dog food is not rated due to its intentional therapeutic design.

-The Hill’s Prescription Diet W/D product line includes one canned dog food claimed to be appropriate for low fat, diabetic and gastrointestinal diets.
+The Hill’s Prescription Diet W/D Canine product line lists one canned dog food, a recipe claimed to meet AAFCO nutrient guidelines for adult maintenance.

 Canned Dog Food